 Thus, the game is a combination family management simulation and dungeon crawler, where you must go out and slay demons to earn enough devotion to convince the gods to produce offspring with your clan members.

-Your ultimate goal is the defeat the sorcerer responsible for your clan's execution and lift the curses he has put upon you.
+Your ultimate goal is to defeat the sorcerer responsible for your clan's execution and lift the curses he has put upon you.

 Needs wiki magic love.